 Alabama College of Osteopathic Medicine

 To support the program for the long-term, Corvias has established sufficient reserves to ensure ACOM’s housing is devoid of deferred maintenance and always in quality condition.
-In addition to standard operating reserves, Corvias establishes a robust capital repair and replacement program as well as a dedicated program reinvestment reserve.
-This allows for a comprehensive approach to lifecycle management as well as a long-term development plan, eliminating deferred maintenance across the campus’ housing inventory.
-With each renovation or replacement, Corvias and ABAC can ensure the housing program meets the ever-changing needs of the College and its future students, while offering continuously modern and marketable facilities.
-Because of this, ACOM does not need to invest any additional funds into the program for the full 65-year term to update and maintain its housing, resulting in the ability to focus its capital to other needs and priorities on campus.
+In addition to standard operating reserves, Corvias establishes a robust Capital Repair and Replacement (CR&R) program as well as a dedicated program reinvestment reserve.
+This allows for a comprehensive approach to lifecycle management, as well as a long-term development plan, eliminating deferred maintenance across the campus’ housing inventory.
+With each renovation or replacement, Corvias and ACOM can ensure the housing program meets the ever-changing needs of the college and its future students, while offering continuously modern and marketable facilities.
+Because of this, ACOM does not need to invest any additional funds into the program to update and maintain its housing for the full 50-year term, resulting in the ability to focus its capital to other needs and priorities on campus.

 MEETING AGGRESSIVE SCHEDULE DEMAND